LucasAbijmil/Clean-Swift-Setup/README.md

     - ApiRoute.swift : an enum that contains all API routes.
     - URLBuilder.swift : a struct that builds URL using a `ApiRoute`.
   - **Networks**
     - NetworkClient.swift : a client that allows you to make API requests using a `ApiRoute`.
+Supporting async functions.
   - **Services** :
     - DecoderService.swift : a generic and reusable `JSONDecoder` using `convertFromSnakeCase` as a `keyDecodingStrategy`.
   - Container.swift : an extension on `Container` to setup all the dependencies.